Christian right: Biotechnology

 Due to the Christian right's views regarding ethics and to an extent due to negative views of eugenics common to most ideologies in North America, it has worked for the regulation and restriction of certain applications of biotechnology.
 In particular, the Christian right opposes therapeutic and reproductive human cloning, championing a 2005 United Nations ban on the practice, and human embryonic stem cell research, which involves the extraction of one or more cells from a human embryo.
 The Christian right supports research with adult stem cells, amniotic stem cells, and induced pluripotent stem cells which do not use cells from human embryos, as they view the harvesting of biological material from an embryo lacking the ability to give permission as an assault on a living being.

 The Christian right also opposes euthanasia, and, in one highly publicized case, took an active role in seeking governmental intervention to prevent Terri Schiavo from being deprived of nutrition and hydration.

 Opposition to drugs

-The Christian right has historically supported the temperance movement, thus supporting causes such as maintaining Sunday blue laws, adding alcohol packaging warning messages to bottles and limiting alcohol advertising.
+The Christian right has historically supported the temperance movement, such as maintaining Sunday blue laws, adding alcohol packaging warning messages to bottles and limiting alcohol advertising.
 It has advocated for the prohibition of drugs and has opposed efforts to legalize marijuana.
 However, the Roman Catholic Church in Canada is in support of medical marijuana for therapeutic reasons.